RoseCityRobotics/rcr-foundations/README.md

 ## Installing tools on personal vs. Pi machines

 Most of the microcontroller development and robotics code will run on your **Raspberry Pi 5 running Ubuntu 24**.
-This includes the Arduino CLI, Teensy board support, Docker, and server software.
+This includes the Arduino CLI, Teensy board support, Docker, Label Studio, and server software.
 Tools such as **GitHub CLI** and the **Cursor AI editor** should be installed on your **own laptop or desktop (macOS or Windows)**.
 When a guide requires installation on a personal machine versus on the Raspberry Pi, it calls this out explicitly.

 ## Contributing